nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If an EPUB file contains both parts and chapters, and each part and all its chapters is contained in a single content file, the above is also required for the second level `section` elements, which will contain the chapters.

 Furthermore, the top-level `section` element for every content file is required to have a label.
 When the `section` has a heading it will serve as a label, but must be associated with the `section` element.
-This is done by using the [`aria-labelledby`](https://www.w3.org/TR/wai-aria/#aria-labelledby) attribute and referencing the [^global/id^] value of the associated heading:
+This is achieved by using the [`aria-labelledby`](https://www.w3.org/TR/wai-aria/#aria-labelledby) attribute to reference the [^global/id^] of the associated heading:

 <aside class="example" title="Linking a section and its heading with aria-labelledby">